mewebstudio/captcha/README.md

         return $retCaptcha;
     }
 ```
-Since `$errors` are only available in Laravel at the blade level, we use this code in blade prior to displaying the form.
-We have the words `security code` in a custom message for errors on the captcha field, so that is what we search for.
+Since `$errors` are only available in Laravel at the blade level, we use the code below in blade prior to displaying the form.
+We have the words `security code` in a custom message for errors on the captcha field, so that is what we search for (above).
 Blade request on POST forms:
 ```php
 if ((isset($captcha)) && (count($errors) > 0)) {
   $captcha = JForms::checkCaptcha($errors, $captcha); }
 ```
-We are calculating whether the session `['captcha.valid']` is 'yes' or 'no'.
-After POST forms are processed and stored we run one last command in form controller to remove valid = yes:
+We determine whether the session `['captcha.valid']` should be 'yes' or 'no'.
+After data POST forms are processed and stored we run one last command in form controller to remove valid = yes:

 ```Session::forget('captcha');```